markustenghamn/markustenghamn.github.io/_posts/2017-07-10-moving-to-germany-new-job-learning-go-cryptocurrencies.markdown

 ---
 layout: post
 title:  "Moving to germany, new job, learning Go..."
+redirect_from:
+    - /germany,/new/job,/golang,/php,/cryptocurrencies/2017/06/04/moving-to-germany-new-job-learning-go-cryptocurrencies.html
 date:   2017-06-04 12:16:00 +0100
-categories: Germany, New job, golang, php, cryptocurrencies
+categories: Germany New job golang php cryptocurrencies
 description: It's been an interesting month to say the least.
 I sold my apartment
              in Sweden and moved to Germany to start working as a Tech Lead.
 It was a bit of a culture shock but it's not too different from Sweden.